LeoEgidi/leoegidi.github.io/lab.md

 If you are a statistician, data scientist, or applied scientist interested in **Bayesian methods**, **computational algorithms**, and/or **statistical modeling**, join our group, by writing me an email at: legidi *at* units *dot* it.

-The **egBayes Lab** is a vibrant community of postdoctoral researchers, PhD students, and MSc students working in statistics and data science projects.
+The **egBayes Lab** is a vibrant community of postdoctoral researchers, PhD students, and MSc students working in statistics and data science projects - see all the lab members by scrolling this page.
 For any update and event of the lab, consult this page frequently.

 If you want to take an online/in person appointment, please use the [Calendly application](https://calendly.com/leonegidi){:target="_blank" rel="noopener noreferrer"}.

+## Details

+We meet every Tuesday at 10 am in the Meeting Room (third floor) at DEAMS, in Via Valerio 4/1D.
+We also broadcast the meeting through MS Teams.
+If you want to participate, just stop by or write me an email.
+We usually discuss some recent research of the members, or we discuss a general topic of interest for our community.
+The meeting is very informal, thus join us if you want to collaborate.

 The **egBayes Lab** is in the main University's campus, located in Via Valerio 4/1, 34127, Trieste, Italy.
 Building D (DEAMS), 2nd floor, room 2.19.